Web Data Source Introduction

 • AnnoMapE: English annotation layer.

-• Terrain: Terrain layer, coordinate system is WGS_1984, can be directly loaded into the scene for use.
+• Terrain: Terrain layer, coordinate system is WGS_1984, can be directly loaded into the scene.

 Geovis Earth